Rush Limbaugh and the cutting edge of societal evolution, emitting vocal vibrations coast to coast on Friday.

 It's a Breitbart story, and it's headline pretty indicative here.

-It says GOP admits it can't raise money to defeat Trump.
+It says, GOP admits it can't raise money to defeat Trump.

-Now, this is not New Hampshire, this is South Carolina, it's a whole different super PAC.
+This is a whole different super PAC.

 This is not the Kasich Super PAC.

-Apparently Kasich Super PAC have got no trouble here getting money.
+Apparently, Kasich Super PAC have got no trouble here getting money.

-Or maybe they've already got the money, they're just allocating how they're going to spend it.
+They're just allocating how they're going to spend it.

 This story says this.

-Politico published an Article acknowledging it efforts by Caton Dawson, the former chairman of South Carolina GOP to form a super PAC for the express purpose of derailing Trump.
+On Tuesday, in an unwitting and probably grudging admission that Trump's power is not going to erode anytime soon, Politico published an article acknowledging efforts by Caton Dawson, the former chairman of South Carolina GOP, to form a super PAC for the express purpose of derailing Trump.

 Can't find any donors willing to commit.